Neural Networks Without the Hype

 Prompt Engineering is Not a Real Job (But You Still Need to Learn It)

-The 'prompt whisperer' industry is mostly a grift, but there are three techniques that genuinely help when working with language models.
+The 'prompt whisperer' industry is mostly a grift, but there are three techniques that actually help when working with language models.